 Calmly repeat your deal as often as necessary.
 Use “when, then” statements: “When you complete setting the table, then you can go play basketball.”

-Consequences are not punishments—although they may feel that way at times.
+Consequences are not punishments — although they may feel that way at times.
 They’re a good way for your child to learn that there are natural outcomes in life.
-This knowledge can help him structure and organize his behavior.
+This knowledge can help kids structure and organize their behavior.

 In most instances, a consequence should simply involve withholding an agreed-upon reward.
-Here’s an example: You agreed that your child could video-chat with his cousin after he practiced the piano for 20 minutes.
-If he didn’t do this, then he would not get to make the call.
+Here’s an example: You agreed that your child could video-chat with a friend after practicing the piano for 20 minutes.
+No piano practicing means no chat.

 Don’t go overboard.
 Taking away privileges for an entire week may be tempting, but prolonged consequences can lose their power and meaning.